Please Note: The Starwood Preferred Guest® Credit Card is no longer available.

 Want to Earn More Points?
 Consider This Card Instead

 While the Starwood card offers benefits you can’t necessarily get elsewhere, earning points with the card is a difficult process.
 If you want flexible rewards that are easier to earn, consider the Chase Sapphire Preferred® Card instead.
-With this card, you’ll earn 2X points on both travel and dining, plus have the option to rack up points by shopping through the Chase Ultimate Rewards portal.
+With this card, you’ll earn 2X points on travel and dining at restaurants worldwide, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases, plus have the option to rack up points by shopping through the Chase Ultimate Rewards portal.

 - Related: Best Travel Credit Card for 2019